gouravkhator/stran/README.md

     - *Hurray!!*, you have successfully setup your localnode in Metamask.
     - Refer [this article](https://dev.to/dabit3/the-complete-guide-to-full-stack-ethereum-development-3j13) for more details.

-- Deploy the smart contract -- It will firstly compile the smart contracts and then would deploy them.
+- Deploy the smart contract -- It will firstly compile the smart contracts and then would deploy them, and then copy the config to the correct server folder.

     ```sh
     npm run sc:deploy